 I loathe condescension for two reasons.
 One, I find it deeply offensive to be treated as a cognitive inferior or be told I’m being irrational.
 Two, when someone acts condescendingly toward me, it is like a mirror painfully reflecting my own condescending attitude toward others.
 Ouch.
 And there are few places where people are more smug than in debates about God and religion.
 Both sides are quite certain they occupy the rational high-ground, the moral high-ground, or both.

 Many atheists think that belief in a god is irrational because there is a lack of evidence.
-Believers maintain faith by denial, ignorance or wishful thinking.
+To them, believers maintain faith by denial, ignorance or wishful thinking.
 On the other hand, Christians think that atheists “suppress the truth in unrighteousness,” to quote a line from St. Paul.
 “Unbelievers” run from reality to preserve their illusory sense of moral autonomy.
 Both sides accuse the other of irrationality.
 It wouldn’t be hard to produce anecdotal evidence for both claims.
 But we must recognize that the rationality of individual persons and the rationality of a worldview are two separate things.

 So here’s the first question I’m interested in: is it possible for someone to be rational AND be a Christian/atheist?
 (For philosophy nerds, I’m talking about epistemic rationality.)
 One way to think of rationality is as a relationship between a person’s belief and their total evidence.
 To keep it simple, let’s start by talking about a single belief: (A) the dinosaurs were wiped out by a comet.
 Suppose a person, Stephen, believes (A) rationally because his total evidence supports it.
 What evidence does Stephen have?
 Stephen was taught (A) by his teacher, who offered good evidence in class, and Stephen has no defeaters (beliefs that would lead him to deny (A)).
 Sounds rational.
 Now suppose another person, Marie, never studied this topic, but believes (A) because she dreamt it was true.
 It seems that Marie is not believing rationally.
 Now imagine a third person, Neil, who thinks (A) is false, even though he sat through the same lessons as Stephen.
 Neil saw a reputable scientist on TV who argued that (B) the dinosaurs died out because of natural changes in climate.
 Is Neil rational in believing (B) and denying (A)?
 Arguably, yes.
 For the sake of argument, let’s suppose that (A) is true, and (B) is false.
 Interestingly, this has no effect on the rationality of Stephen, Marie and Neil, because rationality is a relation between my belief and my total evidence.